jasonbraganza/rederb/README.md

 [Derb](https://github.com/jasonbraganza/derb) is Python.
 ReDerb is Go.

 ## What is ReDerb
-ReDerb is a small, niche utility that takes a path, containing a folder full of audio files and creates a RSS feed.
+ReDerb is a small, niche utility that takes a path to a directory full of audio files and creates a RSS feed of the audio files in there to serve as a podcast feed.
 I need to serve audio files to my family, and serving them up as a feed, so that they could subscribe to it in their podcast players seemed like a good idea.